awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

 # Create a web app that invokes a Lambda function

-This tutorial shows you how to use the AWS SDK for JavaScript (V3) and the AWS Management Console to create and run an web application that inserts records into Amazon DynamoDB.
+This tutorial shows you how to use the AWS SDK for JavaScript (V3) and the AWS Management Console to create and run a web application that inserts records into Amazon DynamoDB.

 **Services used**